RC00: Interesting Python behavior

 Instead of specific cells, entire columns were updated?
 Strange.

-The multiply sign raised some concerns.
+My attention went towards the multiply sign.
 Was it duplicating the same object instead of each row being a different object?

 Turns out, yes!
 However, I wasn't entirely convinced and needed some evidence to back this up.
 After the workshop I came across Python Tutor, a tool to visualize Python code, and decided to try it out.